Association of Chartered Certified Accountants: Pakistan

 The ACCA qualification confers the Qualified Company Secretary designation in Pakistan.
 ACCA and the local statutory accounting body Institute of Chartered Accountants of Pakistan (ICAP) offer partial recognition of each other.

 The Higher Education Commission (HEC) of Pakistan recognises ACCA members qualifications as equal to master's degree in Commerce (MCom).
 ICAP also awards some exemptions to ACCA affiliates.

 On 4 December 2014, ACCA and ICMAP (Institute of Cost and Management Accountants of Pakistan) signed an MOU to enhance the existing academic recognition arrangements between the two accounting bodies.
 This MoU shall facilitate students and members of ACCA and ICMA Pakistan to earn dual qualification and membership on a fast track basis.

 At the end of 2016, there were 3,843 members and over 37,000 students in Pakistan.

 Singapore

 In Singapore, holders of ACCA had until 31 December 2016 and existing students have until 31 December 2018 to complete the ICPAS PAC and qualify for the Chartered Accountant of Singapore professional designation through the previous transitional arrangements.

 Taiwan

 According to rules 6(iii) & 9 of accountancy examination published by Taiwan government, ACCA members are entitled to obtain advanced standing in the examinations to become a Certified Public Accountant in Taiwan.

 United Arab Emirates

 In March 2014, ACCA signed a strategic partnership agreement with UAE's national accountancy body Accountants and Auditors Association (AAA) to help the latter develop a new Chartered Accountant qualification nationwide.
-The exams will be held jointly, and successful graduates will gain both ACCA and UAE's new Chartered Accountants' qualifications - the UAECA (United Arab Emirates Chartered Accountant).
+The exams will be held jointly, and successful graduates will gain both ACCA and UAE's new Chartered Accountants' qualifications – the UAECA (United Arab Emirates Chartered Accountant).

-Skyline University College is the first ACCA Gold Approved Learning institute in the UAE.
+Also the Bachelor of Science in Accounting programme at Ajman University recognised professional body.
+Graduates can benefit from exemptions from eight out of nine exams required for the ACCA qualification.